-Facilities Managers come from a wide range of backgrounds such as business, architecture, planning, interior design, real estate, or engineering, but many of our students come from entirely different fields, such as management, finance, the humanities, psychology, and others.
+Facilities Managers come from a wide range of backgrounds such as business, architecture, planning, interior design, real estate, or engineering, but many of our students come from entirely different fields, such as management, finance, environmental studies, psychology, and others.
 Due to their diverse backgrounds and experience, graduates are able to manage a range of facilities for fashion designers, businesses, hotels, universities, museums, hospitals, residences, non-profits, transportation systems, or government agencies.

 Who employs Facilities Managers?

 Everyone!
 All organizations have a Facilities Management function, and due to the nature of the industry and the size of the organization, this function may be labeled variously “Corporate Real Estate,” “Property Management,” “Asset Management,” or “Office Management.”
 Additionally, many organizations outsource facility functions to Facilities Service provider which in turn creates whole corporations that service a parent company.
 Consequently, our graduates have a wide range of opportunities from which to choose.
 Opportunities are growing in number due to the advances in building systems and the focus on “smart building,” the facility manager needs to be both technically savvy and computer literate in building management software.

 Prospective students of the Pratt Institute Facilities Management Program are always welcome to schedule an appointment by contacting email@example.com.